The success of a new product depends on many factors.

 The most important things are market research, user research (including interviews with potential users and customers), development of a prototype as well as user testing of this prototype.

-I will now go deeper into these points and explain what happens after the initial idea for a product has been created.
+Now let’s go deeper into these points and explain what happens after the initial idea for a product has been created.

 Is There a Market for Your Product Ideas?